DATA-BACKED GUIDE · UPDATED JULY 2026

 How do I know if my dog's bladder is blocked?

-Warning signs include repeated straining with little or no urine, crying out, a swollen tender belly, restlessness and vomiting.
-This is an emergency, so if your dog cannot urinate you should contact a vet straight away, including out of hours.
+Warning signs include repeated straining with little or no urine coming out, crying out while trying to go, a swollen tender belly, restlessness and vomiting.
+Some dogs lick at themselves or pace rather than settle.
+This is an emergency, so if your dog cannot urinate or is only passing a few drops, contact a vet straight away, including out of hours.

 When urine cannot leave the body, toxins build up and pressure backs up to the kidneys, which can cause kidney failure and a dangerous rise in blood potassium within a day or two.
-Without prompt treatment it can be fatal, so speed is critical.
+That is also why the cost climbs the longer it is left: a dog treated early may need only a catheter and observation, while a dog with kidney damage needs intensive fluids, bloodwork and monitoring on top of clearing the blockage.

 Does insurance cover a blocked bladder in dogs?

 Accident and lifetime policies generally cover the emergency treatment, catheterisation and any surgery for bladder stones, subject to your excess.
-A pre-existing urinary condition may be excluded, so check your policy wording before you need it.
+A pre-existing urinary condition, including a previous blockage, may be excluded, so check your policy wording before you need it rather than after the event.